HomeGuidesAPI Reference

 Optimizely optimizelyClient = OptimizelyFactory.newDefaultInstance(sdkKey, datafile);

-In addition to the datafile, you will need to provide an event dispatcher (also called event handler) object as an argument to the Optimizely.builder function.
+In addition to the datafile, you need to provide an event dispatcher (also called event handler) object as an argument to the Optimizely.builder function.
 Use our default event dispatcher implementation, or provide your own implementation as described in Configure the event dispatcher.

 Use authenticated datafile in a secure environment

-To use an authenticated datafile, download your Optimizely environment's access token from the Optimizely app at Settings>Environments.
+To use an authenticated datafile, download your Optimizely environment's access token from the Optimizely app at Settings > Environments.
 Select your secure environment, and copy the Datafile access token.
 The example below shows how to initialize the Optimizely client using an access token and sdkKey, enabling the client to fetch the authenticated datafile and complete initialization.

 // fetch the datafile from an authenticated endpoint